-Stainless Steel has varying amounts of chromium and nickel in it.
+Stainless Steel pans have varying amounts of chromium and nickel in them.
 It’s also one of the few types of cookware with an 18/8 and/or 18/10 stamp on its bottom.
 This certifies it as cookware that’s one of the least likely to leach into food.
 Besides this, it’s also very durable and easily recycled.
 With these qualities, it’s not hard to see why it has become staple cookware for most households.

 Which pans are toxic?

 Pans that are known to be toxic are ones where you are exposed to aluminum, Teflon (PTFE) or non-stick, Perfluorooctanoic acid (PFOA), or non-stick, copper, cadmium, nickel, lead, BPA’s, polystyrene, and brominated flame retardants (BFRs).
 Always check the packaging to ensure you are aware of what materials the cookware contains.